A constructive way to compute the Tarski number of a group: Preliminaries

-with variables $f_C,\ \ C\in \c.$ This system is called the system of configuration equations corresponding to $(\frak g,\mathcal E)$ and is denoted by $Eq(\frak g,\mathcal E)$.
-The existence of nonnegative solutions of this system plays an important role in amenability of groups and finding paradoxical decompositions, specially in this paper.
-This role was proved by Rosenblatt and Willis in the following theorem \begin{thm}\cite[Proposition 2.4]{r-w} There is a normalized solution of every possible instance of the configuration equations if and only if $G$ is amenable. \end{thm}
+(see \cite{paterson}).
+Using this fact, Rosenblatt and Willis proved the following theorem \begin{theorem}\cite[Proposition 2.4]{r-w} There is a normalized solution of every possible instance of the configuration equations if and only if $G$ is amenable. \end{theorem} We will apply this theorem to find paradoxical decompositions.